Rebilly/api-definitions/WRITING-STYLE.md

 Acronyms are often pronounced as a word, or each letter is spelt.

 Do not assume that your audience will understand and be familiar with all acronyms, especially acronyms for financial terms or for state bodies that are specific to one country.
-It is important to be consistent in our use of acronyms and related descriptions.
+It is important to be consistent in the use of acronyms and related descriptions in Rebilly documentation.
-If we are not, we may confuse our audience.
+If documentation is not consistent, this may confuse the audience.

 In descriptions, define acronyms that may not be commonly used in their first instance.
 Thereafter, use the acronym.